 There is nothing visibly syncretic about Balbino’s terreiro.
-A hut by the gate conceals the phallic emblem of Exú, the trickiest of Yoruba deities, guardian of paths and crossroads.
-Exú is a mercenary divinity, often invoked in rituals of magical vengeance and self-aggrandisement that are a significant part of most pais-de-santo’s day-to-day business.
+A hut by the gate conceals the phallic emblem of Exú, the trickiest of Yoruba divinities, guardian of paths and crossroads.
+Exú is a mercenary figure, often invoked in rituals of magical vengeance and self-aggrandisement that are a significant part of most pais-de-santos’ day-to-day business.
 For this reason Exú was long identified by Christian missionaries in Brazil as Satan (in the iconography of Umbanda, Exús are represented as red homunculi with horns and tails).
 These days, it tends to be pentecostalists who make an explicit identification of Exú with the Devil: in this extreme view, all Afro-Brazilian spirits are demons of one kind or another.

 But the figure of Exú does reveal a crucial lack of fit between the moral systems of Candomblé and all forms of Christianity, one that no system of correspondences can bridge.
 The Candomblé vision of the world is permeated by magical practice; it does not make the same dichotomy between good and evil as the Christian tradition; its deities are not paragons, but have both good and bad characteristics in the manner of the gods of ancient Greece and Rome.
 Its public rituals deal not with guilt and the forgiveness of sins, but with the ecstatic transcendence of jealousy and competition through trance-based dance performance.

 In Balbino’s terreiro, the main public celebrations, the festas-de-santo, took place in the barracão, a large building opposite the main gate.
 The ceremonies in the barracão involve trance-possession—on the part of those devotees susceptible to trance—by one or other of these gods.
-(They exclude Exú, who is not normally among the spirits that a devotee becomes possessed by, though Balbino did have one filho-de-santo who became, exceptionally, a son of Exú).
+(They exclude Exú, who is not normally among the spirits that a devotee becomes possessed by, though Balbino did have one filho-de-santo who became, exceptionally, a filho-de-santo of Exú).
 The orixá is summoned by drums to take over (pegar) the body of his or her filho-de-santo or filha-de-santo.
 A possessed person dancing is regarded as the embodiment of the god: in the trance, the devotee’s comportment changes, often dramatically, to correspond to the characteristics of the orixá—who may well be of a different age and/or gender.
-The filha-de-santo or filho-de-santo often has little subsequent recollection of his or her trance, even though this can last several hours and involve violent exertion.
+The filha-de-santo or filho-de-santo often has little subsequent recollection of her or his trance, even though this can last several hours and involve violent exertion.

 In many terreiros, though not in Balbino’s, these ceremonies occur under the gaze of Catholic saints, as described above.
 At Ilê Axé Opô Aganjú the saints were present, but confined to the reception-room in Balbino’s house, along with secular memorabilia.)
-Participants in festas-de-santo, which usually occur on Saturday nights, see no contradiction in attending mass the following day, though my impression was that few did so.
+Participants in festas-de-santo, which usually occur on Saturday nights, see no contradiction in attending mass in church the following day, though my impression was that few did so.
 If asked they will almost invariably describe themselves as Catholics.

-Thus in the census for Lauro de Freitas, the municipality where Balbino’s terreiro was situated, 32,741 out of a population of 35,431 declared themselves Catholics and only 68 as adherents of an Afro-Brazilian religion.
+Thus in the most recent census for Lauro de Freitas, the municipality where Balbino’s terreiro was situated, 32,741 out of a population of 35,431 declared themselves Catholics and only 68 as adherents of an Afro-Brazilian religion.
 The figure was clearly misleading: more than this number of filhos-de-santo came to any given festa at Ilê Axé Opô Aganjú alone—and there were half-a-dozen other terreiros in the near vicinity.
 The reasons for the underestimate are both historical and conceptual.
 Until a generation ago discretion was advisable in revealing a connection with Afro-Brazilian religions—hence the correspondence between saints and orixás—and even today Catholicism is associated with the apparatus of the state, including census-takers.
 The census also records only one religious affiliation, whereas frequenters of the Candomblé may have more than one.
 When I asked Balbino about this, he explained to me, fingering the gold crucifix he wore around his neck, that for the purposes of the census, he was a Catholic himself.

 “Everyone is a Catholic,” he said.
 “We are born Catholics.
 We are Catholics first, before we become filhos-de-santo.
 It is our birthright (direito de nascimento).
 It is like citizenship (cidadania).”